restatedev/examples/patterns-use-cases/sagas/sagas-java/README.md

 # SAGAs / Compensations

-An example of a trip reservation workflow, using the SAGAs pattern to undo previous steps in csase of an error.
+An example of a trip reservation workflow, using the SAGAs pattern to undo previous steps in case of an error.
 This is a minimal version of the holiday reservation demo in the [Restate Holiday Repository](https://github.com/restatedev/restate-holiday).